CarlosMartins01/Terraform_Questions/Terraform_Certification_Questions4.md

 Define the purpose of state in Terraform.<br>

-A. State is used to map real world resources to your configuration and keep track of metadata<br>
+**A**.
+State is used to map real world resources to your configuration and keep track of metadata<br>
 B. State is a method of codifying the dependencies of related resources<br>
 C. State is used to enforce resource configurations that relate to compliance policies<br>
 D. State is used to store variables and quickly reuse existing code<br>